gperezcarrizo/vgsales_eda/README.md

 # vgsales_eda
-Analyzing videogames sales and making focus on the storytelling.
+My first ever solo project, in which i will analyze videogames sales and try to make focus on the storytelling.